SpectraLogic/python-can/doc/interfaces/ixxat.rst

 The Linux ECI SDK is currently unsupported, however on Linux some devices are supported with :doc:`socketcan`.

-The :meth:`~can.interfaces.ixxat.canlib.IXXATBus.send_periodic` method is supported natively through the on-board cyclic transmit list.
+The :meth:`~pycan.interfaces.ixxat.canlib.IXXATBus.send_periodic` method is supported natively through the on-board cyclic transmit list.
 Modifying cyclic messages is not possible.
 You will need to stop it, and then start a new periodic message.